Bengal tribal politics heats up after Ol Chiki figures in PM ‘Mann Ki Baat’

 The secretary of the All India Santhali Writers Association’s Bengal chapter, Dijapada Hansda, said, “Santhali is a very important language in India.
 In Eastern India, a vast community in Jharkhand, West Bengal, Odisha, and Assam and other Northeastern states speak and write in Santhali.
 So, Sripati’s work is a very important work as the Constitution will be easily accessible to the community with its translation in Ol Chiki.”

 Hansda then said, “But this is not the first time that the Constitution has been translated into the Santhali language in Ol Chiki script.
 Earlier, Digambar Hansda from Jharkhand has also done a similar work.
+But this was not published.
 As regards Sripati’s work, not many people were aware of it too.
 Now, of course, after Prime Minister’s mention of him, there is talk about it.”

 He also went on to say, “All political parties try to take advantage of tribals.
 It is not new in Indian politics.”